About Me

 As a father to an amazing little girl, I care deeply about the future—both in the world we build and the people we build it for.
 My work is guided by curiosity, intention, and a long-term mindset.

 I'm drawn to the full spectrum of computing, from hardware-level problem solving and reverse engineering to software architecture, backend systems, and network performance.
 I have a strong interest in cybersecurity, developer experience, and the overlap between clean code and real-world reliability.
+I'm particularly drawn to standardized configurations and POSIX compliance, spending time mastering tools like tmux and Neovim to maximize efficiency and build workflows that are both powerful and portable across platforms.

 Outside of technical systems, I'm passionate about education, mentorship, and helping businesses grow with technology that's thoughtful and sustainable.
 Whether it's a small CLI tool or a platform used by thousands, I want the things I build to stand the test of time.